jeanniesarah/flymetothemoon/README.md

-# Final Project: Fly Me to The Moon 🚀
+# Submission for Harvard's CS50W: Fly Me to The Moon 🚀

 Web Programming with Python and JavaScript